En Español (Spanish Version)

 - Dental surgery

-HIV, that suppresses the immune system
+Medications and/or health conditions that suppress the immune system

 - Excessive exercise